 This website will be maintained until September 2013 and into the future.
 A linked database is being developed.

 - Production of policy-briefing paper

-It is aimed to have this completed by September 2013.
+It is aimed to have this completed by the end of 2013.

 - Follow-up conference for UK policy-makers on the Arctic and Antarctic